GeekyHacks/VetClinic/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This repository includes files with plain SQL that can be used to recreate a database:

 - Use schema.sql to create all tables.
 - Use data.sql to populate tables with sample data.
 - Check queries.sql for examples of queries that can be run on a newly created database.
 Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!